sjhuang26/thinking-system/README.md

 CLEARLY IDENTIFY THE PROBLEM!!! "unjustified rhetorical privilege" >> NECESSITY of rewrite rhetorical intuitions; rhetorical styles; sense of rhetorical productivity

-"Wartime makes it clear who's Mapper and who's Packer."
+"Wartime makes it clear who's Mapper and who's Packer." "aggressive" 90% reduction in volume while retaining X% of the "meat"; The higher we can make that X% the higher value there is for society.
+That is my attitude.

 ### Outline